Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: The Double Construction and the Lexicographic Product

-Because of Theorem \ref{theo12} we are interested in the case when translations are the only automorphisms of a group game.

 \begin{theo} Let $A$ be a game subset of a commutative group $G$ with $\Gamma[A]$ the associated group game.
-If the tournament on $A$ obtained by restricting $\Gamma[A]$ is rigid, then $Aut(\Gamma[A]) = G$, i.e. the left translations are the only automorphisms of $\Gamma[A]$.\end{theo}
+If the tournament on $A$ obtained by restricting $\Gamma[A]$ is rigid, then $Aut(\Gamma[A]) = G$, i.e. the left translations are the only automorphisms of $\Gamma[A]$.
+That is, $\Gamma[A]$ is a tournament regular representation of $G$. \end{theo}

 \begin{proof} Write $\Gamma$ for $\Gamma[A]$.
 It suffices to show that if $\r$ is an automorphism which fixes $e$, then $\r$ is the identity.
 For such an automorphism $A = \Gamma(e)$ and $A^{-1} = \Gamma^{-1}(e)$ are invariant sets and so $\r$ restricts to an automorphism of $\Gamma|A$ and of $\Gamma|A^{-1}$.
 Since $\Gamma|A$ is rigid, $\r$ fixes every element of $A$.
 Since the group is commutative, $\Gamma|A^{-1}$ is the reverse game of $\Gamma|A$ and so is rigid as well.
 Hence, $\r$ fixes every element of $A^{-1}$ and so is the identity.